Discover more from The Shortcut

 Compared to the Steam Deck, which has three models to choose from, the ROG Ally is a lot closer in price than anyone previously predicted.
 The entry-level Steam Deck costs $399.99 for the 64GB model with slower memory, $529.99 for the 256GB model, and $649.99 for the 512GB model.
 You do get a free carry case with the Steam Deck 256GB and 512GB models as well.
 The Steam Deck has also gone on sale twice since it launched, giving you a chance to pick up the handheld for less.

-With the majority of people purchasing at least the 256GB model Steam Deck, there isn’t a huge difference when it comes to price between the two portable PCs, but the specs are where the differences really start to show.
+With the majority of people purchasing at least the 256GB model Steam Deck, there isn’t a huge difference when it comes to price between the two portable PCs, but the specs are where the differences start to show.

 Asus ROG Ally vs Steam Deck: specs 🤓